Skip to main content

 Whether the use of AI by students is appropriate for a given task will depend on the marking criteria and nature of the task.

-Generating ideas for parts of the coursework aspects, including fitness testing, can be supported by AI.
-AI tools can provide great ideas and develop concepts.
-For example, a student could use ChatGPT to provide ideas for designing fitness tests and then to interpret the data they produce.
+• Using AI tools to provide ideas and develop concepts.
+For example, a student could use ChatGPT to provide ideas for designing fitness tests and to interpret the data produced.

 Inappropriate use of AI